changhsinlee/changhsinlee.github.io/_posts/2020-01-11-best-audio-books-2019.md

 Infinite players play the game to keep playing.

-The US culture has a big focus on winning.
+The culture placed a big focus on winning.
 Everyone uses sports or military analogies when conducting business.
 Somehow the culture tend to limite our thinking to finite games.
 And there may be a game that's more worthwhile to play.

 Carse's book set the concept and this book added to the concept with examples.
 I want to play a better game.